Bgeninatti/pythonium/README.md

 The game generates several outputs that will help you to evaluate the performance of your player and make improvements on those.

-If you want to know more and learn how to play, check out the [official documentation](https://pythonium.readthedocs.io/en/latest/).
+If you want to know more and learn how to play, check out the [documentation](https://pythonium.readthedocs.io/en/latest/).

 ## Acknowledge